 If you notice any of these signs in your senior loved ones, contact us today and find out how we can help!
 The holidays should be enjoyable for everyone!

-Home Helpers of Redding is a locally-owned, trusted home health care agency and offers quality, compassionate senior in-home care services including home care assistance, personal care, companion care, respite care, 24-hour care and live-in care, Alzheimer's & dementia care, Parkinson's care, stroke recovery care, as well as homemaker services in Redding, Shasta Lake, Anderson, Cottonwood, Bella Vista, Shingletown, Shasta, Palo Cedro, Mountain Gate, and Millville, California.
+Home Helpers of Metro Denver is a locally-owned, trusted home health care agency and offers quality, compassionate senior in-home care services including home care assistance, personal care, companion care, respite care, 24-hour live-in care, Alzheimer's & dementia care, Parkinson's care as well as homemaker services in Denver, Centennial, Arvada, Littleton, Aurora, Lakewood, Greenwood Village, Cherry Creek, Englewood, Bailey, Golden, The Highlands, Wheat Ridge, Glendale, Cherry Hills Village, and Evergreen, Colorado.

 This blog provides general information and discussions about medicine, health, and related subjects.
 The words and other content provided in this blog, and in any linked materials, are not intended and should not be construed as medical advice.
 If the reader or any other person has a medical concern, he or she should consult with an appropriately-licensed physician or other healthcare workers.